-- It eliminates a lot of the guesswork involved in product development since you know exactly what your high-intent clients want the most.
+- It eliminates much of the guesswork involved in product development since you know exactly what your high-intent clients want the most.

 - Your customers might feel a stronger bond with your brand, which could improve their loyalty.

-- You’ll have an easy-to-use channel through which you can make users feel more appreciated by letting them know when you will be implementing their suggestions.
+- You’ll have an easy-to-use channel through which you can make users feel more appreciated by letting them know when you will implement their suggestions.

 As for how you can do this, there are plenty of options.
 If you have the time and manpower, you can create a private Facebook group where customers can post their suggestions.
-Though something like that only works well if you have a big number of active and engaged customers.
-If you don’t, it can be a bit difficult getting them to interact.
+Though, something like that only works well if you have many active and engaged customers.
+If you don’t, getting them to interact can be a bit difficult.